zihung20/tp/docs/UserGuide.md

    java -jar HRQuickAccess.jar
    ```
 5. A GUI similar to the one below should appear in a few seconds, with some **sample data preloaded**.
+    - The top bar is the **command box**.
+Type any command here and press Enter to execute it.
+    - The left panel displays a **list of personnel** and their details.
+    - The right panel will display the **duty dates** of a selected personnel when using commands like `view`.
    ![img.png](img.png)
 6. Type a **command** in the command box and press **Enter** to execute it.